 On 15 February 2017, the Company entered into an agreement with Mr. Jan Szmidt concerning the transfer from Mr. Jan Szmidt to the Company of the property rights to the works used by the Parent Company in the YATO, Vorel and FLO trademarks in accordance with the resolution No. 4/2017 of the Extraordinary General Meeting of Shareholders of the Company dated 12 January 2017 regarding granting of consent to the conclusion with Jan Szmidt of the agreement and the Supervisory Board resolution no 2/RN/2017 dated 13 February 2017 on granting of consent to the conclusion of the agreement as well as an agreement to transfer the right of protection.
 At the same time, pursuant to § 4 of the Agreement, on 15 February 2017 the Company entered into an agreement with Mr. Jan Szmidt on the transfer of protection rights to the trademark registered in the European Union Intellectual Property Office under the number 015230006, after obtaining the prior approval of the Supervisory Board on 13 February 2017, expressed in Resolution No 2/RN/2017.
+The agreement is an important agreement because it governs the use of copyright in accordance with the principles established by the parties to the Agreement and comprehensively organizes the copyright of the property rights to the works indicated in it.
+The terms of the agreement for the transfer of protection rights to a trademark registered in the European Union Intellectual Property Office under no. 015230006 do not entail financial obligations for any of the parties to the contract, provide no contractual penalties, and do not depart from the terms commonly used for such contracts.

-On 29 June 2017, member of key management personnel of the Parent Company repaid amount receivable, referred to in note 13, in the amount of PLN 2,000 thousand, together with interest.
+On 29 June 2017, member of the key management personnel of the Company repaid amount receivable, referred to in note 12, in the amount of PLN 2,000 thousand, together with interest.